-I am a trained librarian from the Royal School of Librarianship and a trained journalist from the Danish School of Journalism.
+I am a trained journalist from the Danish School of Media and Journalism.
 I have worked for several years as an editor in the publishing industry in both Denmark and England.
 Since February 2009, I have lived in the Dutch capital with my South African wife Ingrid.
-Occasionally getting a visit from the son Emil living in Copenhagen and the daughter Georgia living in Cornwall.
+Occasionally getting a visit from the son Emil living in Copenhagen, and the daughter Georgia living in Cornwall.
 I deliver news and stories within all journalistic fields – both in Danish and English.
-I’ve also specialized in online presentation and communication – both as a Webeditor and Webmaster.
+I’ve also specialized in online presentation and communication – both as a Web-editor and Webmaster.

 Amsterdam, The Netherlands, Europe